Cambridge University Library

 Moreno had become notorious for never altering his statements; no revision was applicable to him, who was always right.
 Complaints and protests could be totally ignored as trifling reflections of victims who had dared to counter Moreno, the blog campaigner in the cause of Sathya Sai Baba.

 Third person Moreno went on to accuse me of having boasted that I followed “academic rules in citing sources to a greater extent than many academic philosophers.”
 The context of this reference was lost upon the sectarian apologist.
-I had protested at the confusion in my Response to Moreno (2007), but the objection was completely ignored by Moreno, whose reporting is unreliable to an acute degree.
+I had protested at the confusion in my Response to Moreno (2007).
+The objection was completely ignored by Moreno, whose reporting proved unreliable to an acute degree.

-Very briefly, some academics had noticed my annotations in published books, and commented that these were more detailed and extensive than the notes found in many works by academic philosophers.
+Very briefly, some academics had noticed my annotations in published books; they commented that these were more detailed and extensive than the notes found in many works by academic philosophers.
 The latter are rarely historians, and often employ conceptual sources only, drawn from philosophy.
 Whereas I did employ references to a variety of scholarly works, including journals and books applying to the history of science, the history of religion, and also social science.
-I do not claim any distinction in this; I have merely pointed out that the academic assessment did occur in relation to citizen books.
+I do not claim any distinction in this respect; I have merely pointed out that the academic assessment did occur in relation to citizen books.

 A curiosity in Equalizer blog labels was noticed.
 One of these read “Findhorn Foundation Radical.”
 This was an erroneous definition of myself.
 I have never been a member of the Findhorn Foundation.
 I am known as a critic of that organisation, and in a completely independent capacity.